data-exp-lab/conference-submissions/2018-09-15-scipy-mm-nc/proposal/long.md

 ease-of-use not immediately accessible through the API alone.
 Further, browser latency may be an issue with direct visualization of volumetric data with a widget.
-By compiling our pixelizer directly to WebAssembly we can minimize latency that results from transmission between yt and the browser.
+By compiling our data and pixelizer directly to WebAssembly we can minimize latency that results from data transmission between yt and the browser.

 Our presentation will have the following general structure:
 * The development of the tool
   * Using Rust compiled to WebAssembly for image pixelization and rendering
-  * The development of a modular widget structure to interact with both yt and webassembly to interactively explore data.
+  * The development of a modular widget structure to interact with both yt and webassembly to interactively explore and visualize data.
 * Comparing data exploration with this tool versus direct data exploration with the yt API or immersive visualization methods.
 * A live demonstration using a representative dataset